Matteas-Eden/hackerrank/README.md

-# hackerrank
+# Hackerrank
-A collection of my solutions to various hackerrank problems
+A collection of my solutions to various Hackerrank problems